turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_4_6.md

 This adds a new policy to the function.

-***Note The --principal parameter can be the The ID of the trusted AWS account, another AWS account, IAM user, IAM role, or another AWS service.***
+***Note The --principal parameter can be the ID of the trusted AWS account, another AWS account, IAM user, IAM role, or another AWS service.***

 3. The command output should display the new policy created.
 4. Repeat steps 1-2 for each Lambda function from the audit for all regions.